-Section 1: Introduction
+1. Introduction

-In this project, I examine the relationship between technical change and capitalist power in the US semiconductor business.
+In this paper, I examine the relationship between technical change and capitalist power in the US semiconductor business.
 The theoretical approach used is the capital as power framework, which argues that, in their quest for accumulation, capitalists seek to subjugate human creativity-including the creative and open-ended processes of technological change-to power.
 Furthermore, the capital as power framework argues that capitalists seek to differentially accumulate power-that is, relative to other capitalists-and the primary means of differential accumulation is 'strategic sabotage': the measured disruption of social, creative, and cooperative processes.
 One implication of this argument is that firms developing and selling new technology might accumulate by limiting technical change as well as unleashing or propelling it.
-In this paper, I engage with these arguments through the study of a business sector famous for the exponential progress of its core technology, integrated circuits.2 In studying how semiconductor firms accumulate while at the same time pursuing technical change at breakneck speed, I make a critical appraisal of the thesis that capital accumulation occurs through strategic sabotage.
-In doing so, I hope to test the relevance of capital as power theory in studying technological change under capitalism.
+If this is the case, and semiconductor firms must constantly attempt to subjugate technological change to the interests of business, does rapid technological change occur because of this fact or in spite of it?